adamus1red/tripping-octo-adventure/_posts/2013-11-30-data-protection-1.md

 ---
 layout: page
-title: Data Protection Part 1
-excerpt: What is Data Protection?
+title: What is Data Protection?
+excerpt: Data Protection
+author: Thomas Sinclair
 ---

 ###What is Data Protection?